-The Enterprise Surveys (ES) focus on many aspects of the These factors environment. accommodating or constraining for firms and play an important role in whether an economy's private sector will thrive or not.
+The Enterprise Surveys (ES) focus on many aspects of the business environment.
+These factors accommodating or constraining for firms and play an important role in whether an economy's private sector will thrive or not.
 An accommodating business environment is one that encourages firms to operate efficiently.
 Such conditions strengthen incentives for firms to innovate and to increase productivity - key factors for sustainable development.
 A more productive private sector, in turn, expands employment and contributes taxes necessary for public investment in health, education, and other services.
 Questions contained in the ES aim at covering most of the topics mentioned above.
 The topics include infrastructure, trade, finance, regulations, taxes and business licensing, corruption, crime and informality, access to finance, innovation, labor, and perceptions about obstacles to doing business.

 The ES are conducted by the World Bank Group and its partners across all geographic regions and cover small, medium, and large firms.
 The size of the firm is determined by the number of employees: 5 to 19 (small), 20 to 99 (medium), and 100 or more (large).
 Firms with less than five employees are ineligible for the survey.
 Firms that are 100% state-owned are also ineligible.
-The ES for Greece was made possible thanks to the cooperation with the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB), and the European Commission (EC).

 The surveys are administered to a representative sample1 of firms in the non-agricultural, formal, private economy.
 Sector coverage is defined consistently across all economies and includes the entire manufacturing sector and most services sectors: retail, wholesale, automotive repair, hotels and restaurants, transportation, storage, communications, construction, and IT.
 Public utilities, government services, health care, and financial services sectors are not included in the sample (Figure 1).
 The ES interview takes place with top managers and business owners.